-This workshop for junior and senior high school English teachers will help you instill an excitement in your students to study Shakespeare.
+This workshop, for junior and senior high school English and Drama teachers, will help you instill an excitement in your students to study Shakespeare.

 We all know that the Bard was meant to be performed rather than read, thus lies the challenge of studying Shakespeare in the classroom.
 As much as there will be academic material to educate the students, the focus of this workshop is to help the teachers enjoy the process of sharing the extraordinary literary, dramatic, and theatrical world of Shakespeare.